 - Approximate hours a week: 10-15 hours

-- Required skills: Proficiency in Turkish and German/English, strong communication abilities, and cultural know-how
+- Required skills: Proficiency in Turkish and German or English, strong communication abilities, and cultural knowledge

-Turkish students interested in translation or interpretation can explore online job postings, language service providers, or university career services for job opportunities.
-Fluency in both Turkish and the target language, along with a good understanding of cultural nuances, are vital qualifications.
+Turkish students interested in translation or interpretation can explore online job postings, language service providers, university career services, or student organizations.
+Fluency in both Turkish and the target language, along with a good understanding of cultural nuances, is essential.
+If the work is freelance or fee-based, students should obtain permission from the foreigners’ authority before accepting it.

 4. Hospitality Industry Worker